zoraviel/highcharts-assignment-8/README.md

 The file *test_check_alternate.html* is identical to the other file (*test_check.html*) except in one respect: *test_check_alternate.html* uses LOCAL files to load the Highcharts code.
 The other file (*test_check.html*) uses a CDN, meaning the Highcharts files it uses are online.

+You do not need to use the files *scripts_bottom.html* or *scripts_bottom_external_chart.html* &mdash; they only demonstrate alternative ways to handle the JavaScript `script` elements.

 ## Commit and publish/push

 When everything is finished, save all files, and commit and push (publish) to GitHub.
 Be sure to stay in your *gh-pages* branch for all steps.
 DO NOT forget to Publish your repo!